 - Those applying for student loans or Pell Grants are compelled to complete the FAFSA form, which is extremely complex, involves more than 100 questions, and is used by colleges to administer scholarships (or, more accurately, tuition discounts).

 - As federal programs have increased the number of students who enroll in college, the number of new college graduates now far exceeds the number of new managerial, technical and professional jobs—positions that college graduates have traditionally taken.

 - As suggested to me a couple of days ago by a North Carolina judge, based on a case in his courtroom, with so many funds so readily available there is a temptation and opportunity for persons to acquire low interest student loans with the intention of dropping out of school quickly to use the proceeds for other purposes.

 - Lazy or mediocre students can get greater subsidies than hard-working and industrious ones.

 Programs created with the noblest of intentions have failed to serve either their customers or the nation well.
 In the 1950s and 1960s, before these programs were large, American higher education enjoyed a Golden Age.
 Enrollments were rising, lower-income student access was growing, and American leadership in higher education was becoming well established.
 In other words, the system flourished without these programs.
 Subsequently, massive growth in federal spending and involvement in higher education has proved counterproductive.

 Many liberals attack the good intentions of fiscal conservatives.
 Conservatives and Libertarians assume that liberals have good intentions.
-But we don’t want to ignore the unintended harm caused by many good intentioned programs.
+But we don’t want to ignore the unintended harm caused by many well-intentioned programs.
 It isn’t just that they are ineffective.
 It is that they are harmful and cause more misery than happiness to society as a whole.